ivangfr/springboot-keycloak-openldap/README.md

 ## Shutdown

 - To stop `simple-service` application, go to the terminal where it is running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and inside `springboot-keycloak-openldap` root folder, run the following command:
+- To stop and remove docker compose containers, network and volumes, go to a terminal and inside the `springboot-keycloak-openldap` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Cleanup

-To remove the Docker image create by this project, go to a terminal and, inside `springboot-keycloak-openldap` root folder, run the following script:
+To remove the Docker image create by this project, go to a terminal and, inside the `springboot-keycloak-openldap` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```